JorgeCastilloPrz/DigitalNomadWallpapers/README.md

 ## Architecture

 I'm using Redux here.
-I'll give details about the process in a blogpost in [jorgecastillo.dev](https://jorgecastillo.dev) soon.
+You have a detailed blogpost describing it in [jorgecastillo.dev](https://jorgecastillo.dev/flutter-end-to-end-testable-architecture-using-redux).

 ![Architecture](./raw/architecture.png)